America's Current & Future Economic Situation - By Ted Kavadas

 (click on charts to enlarge images)

 There are a few aspects of the above charts that I find highly noteworthy.
-Of course, the continuing subdued absolute levels of these two surveys is disconcerting.
+Of course, until the sudden upswing in 2014, the continued subdued absolute levels of these two surveys was disconcerting.

 Also, I find the “behavior” of these readings to be quite disparate as compared to the other post-recession periods, as shown in the charts between the gray shaded areas (the gray areas denote recessions as defined by the NBER.)

-While I don’t believe that confidence surveys should be overemphasized, I find these readings to be very problematical, especially in light of a variety of other highly disconcerting measures highlighted throughout this blog.
+While I don’t believe that confidence surveys should be overemphasized, I find these readings to be very problematical, especially in light of a variety of other highly disconcerting measures highlighted throughout this site.

 The Special Note summarizes my overall thoughts about our economic situation